 ↳ Conclusion: I should spend more time as if in an isolation chamber and less reading the news.

-Imagine a world where everyone stopped following the news and refocused all that mental effort, energy, and money towards doing something good.
+Imagine a town where everyone stopped following the news and refocused all that mental effort, energy, and money toward positive action.
 They volunteered, attended community meetings, and/or worked more and donated their additional income to charity.
-Would the world be a worse or better place?
+Would this town be a worse or better place than before?

 ↳ Conclusion: If I really care about something, I should give my time and money.
 Giving my attention is doesn’t help nearly as much.

 Imagine you’re campaigning to be the leader of your country and a supreme being has given you a foolproof step-by-step guide to exactly what you need to do to improve everyone’s lives.
 The only problem is this being didn’t tell you how to win the election and you’re competing against a multi-billionaire, maniacal, megalomaniac master media manipulator.
 How much news would you want the voters to consume?

 The less news voters consume, the better my odds.
 I don’t want them to be manipulated by my opponent.
 I much rather they get themselves an unbiased education on the key topics so they make the right decisions.